albertkun/22S-ASIAAM-191A/docs/weekly_materials/week07.md

-# Week 6 - Applications of Design Justice
+# Week 6 - Our role as facilitators

 Date|Type|Description|Slides|Recording|
 |---|----|-----------|------|---------|